vgp314/nlp-predicting-tags-stackoverflow/README.md

 ## Results and Conclusions

 - We evaluated each model with F1 weighted score, and submitted on coursera platform.
-- The best model had f1-score = 0.65 and passed on coursera evaluation.
+- The best model had f1-score = 0.65 on validation dataset and passed on coursera evaluation.